DelfanDZW/Minesweeper-Project-/README.md

 ## MineSweeper Using Java 23.0.2

-This project was my pass college minesweeper project when i learned coding.
+This project was my pass college minesweeper project when i learned coding in first semester.
 The code still in rought condition because it just small project

 ## Dependency Management